julelang/manual/src/std/builtin.md

 String conversion implementation of runtime package may not be exact for some types compared to other conversion implementations which is provided by other standard library packages such as "std/conv".

+If write fails, it panics.

 ## println
 ```jule
 fn println(t: T)
 ```
-This function same with the out function.
+This function same with the print function.
 One difference, prints new line after print.

 ## panic
 ```jule